The Sale Process at Auction

-On the scheduled date, the trustee offers the property for sale at public auction.
+On the scheduled date, the trustee offers the real property for sale at public auction.
 Anyone can bid, including the trustee, the lender, or the borrower.
-The key rule is that only the lender (the beneficiary) can make a credit bid, meaning they can bid up to the amount owed without putting up cash.
-Every other bidder must provide a ten thousand dollar deposit just to participate.
+The key rule is that only the lender (the beneficiary) can make a credit bid.
+This means they can bid up to the amount owed without putting up cash.
+Every other bidder must provide a ten thousand dollar deposit to participate.

 On the date and at the time and place designated in the notice of sale, the trustee shall offer to sell the trust property at public auction for cash to the highest bidder.
 Any person, including the trustee or beneficiary, may bid at the sale.
 Only the beneficiary may make a credit bid in lieu of cash at sale.

-A.R.S. § 33-810(A)Every bid is treated as an irrevocable offer until the sale is completed.
-If the property consists of multiple parcels, the trustee must conditionally sell them both separately and as a whole, then determine which approach produces the highest total price.
-The sale is considered complete once the highest bidder pays, and the trustee's deed is recorded within fifteen business days.
+A.R.S. § 33-810(A)Every bid is treated as a binding offer until the sale is complete.
+If the property has multiple parcels, the trustee must conditionally sell them both separately and as a whole.
+The approach that produces the highest total price wins.
+The sale is considered complete once the highest bidder pays.
+The notice of trustee sale and a trustee's deed are then recorded.

 Postponements and Continuations